weter123/Online-Forum/README.md

 2022-08-07: Utilized GraphQL queries and mutations to fetch user data and enable change password functionality in the

-2022-08-10: Ctilized GraphQL queries to fetch data threads and display them in the client.
+2022-08-10: Utilized GraphQL queries to fetch data threads and display them in the client.

 2022-08-16: Completed the Project -> Require Debugging